Arhum2/CS50_Finance/README.md

 *This project was done as a part of Harvards CS50 on EdX, more information and its requirments can be found [here](https://cs50.harvard.edu/x/2021/psets/9/finance/)*

-In this project i created the following pages...
+In this project I created a practice stock trading web app using Pyhton, Flask, HTML, CSS, and SQLite 3 for my database the following pages I created are...

 1. Register - Allows users to register a account on the site. a username and password are submitted via Flask and a hash is generated to enrypt the password wich is then stored in a SQLite 3 data base
 2. Quote - Allows users to lookup stock's and thier price in real time using [iex's cloud API](https://iexcloud.io/)